druckgott/FPV_drone_gate/README.md

 * ESP-Wroom-02 mit 18650 Zelle

 # Idea for Improving Positioning Accuracy with Bluetooth:
-* Currently, the issue is the transmission speed between the three ESP32-C3 devices and the main ESP8266.
+* Currently, the issue is the transmission speed between the three ESP32-C3 devices and the main Esp8266, if there is more then one esp32 c3 connected to the Server.
+If only one seatellit is connected the speed is very well.
 ![config screenshot](bluetooth_scan_test/hardware.png)
 Testversion:
 https://github.com/druckgott/FPV_drone_gate/tree/main/bluetooth_scan_test